marvinm2/AOPwikiVirtuoso/README.md

 The `aopwiki-target-pvc.yaml` file is required to set up a PersistentVolumeClaim, which is mounted to both the Virtuoso service as the Loader-job.

 ### Loader-job deployment
 Prior to deploying the `aopwikiloader.yaml`, a Dockerfile needs to be created that contains the data to be loaded in the Virtuoso service, by executing the `Dockerfile`.
-In this configuration, the data is stored as `aopwiki.ttl`.
+In this configuration, the data is stored as `aopwiki-[date].ttl`.
 The `aopwikiloader.yaml` file is a Job configuration, a one-time running container.
 This Job pulls a Docker Image from Dockerhub and copies its contents to the PersistentVolumeClaim that it is mounted to by executing the commands in the `docker-entrypoint.sh` file.

 ## Example SPARQL queries
 In `sparqlqueries.md`, some example queries are stored to answer specific questions to the AOP-Wiki data.

+## Renewing the data loaded in the Virtuoso SPARQL endpoint on Openshift
+Log into Openshift through the command line.
+Remove the previous loader job by
+``oc delete job --selector template=aopwikiloader`` Activate the new dataloader job by
+``oc process -f aopwikiloader.yaml | oc create -f -``

+Enter the running Virtuoso pod by ``oc rsh <pod>``, remove the old `.ttl` file and replace it with the new one from the mounted folder `/aopwikidata` by entering ``mv ../../../aopwikidata/aopwiki-20190601.ttl .``.

+From this point, enter ``isql`` and configure the Virtuoso SQL according to step 6 of the guidelines for a local Virtuoso Docker image with AOP-Wiki RDF: https://github.com/marvinm2/AOPWikiRDF.